mrboogiee/deye_grid_settings/configurations/europe/SUN-12K-SG04LP3-EU-Netherlands-Netbeheer-VDE4105-AC-Solar.md

 ### Time of Use Settings

+Time of Use (TOU) settings allow for optimized energy usage based on time periods.
+Modify this to your own requirements.

 | Parameter             | Value                                    | Unit | Description                       |
 | --------------------- | ---------------------------------------- | ---- | --------------------------------- |
 | Time of Use           | ON                                       | -    | TOU mode enabled                  |